To browse through the Frequently Asked Questions, please click on the arrows next to the topic.

 In older equipment, especially equipment run in dirty or dusty conditions, there may be dirt particles trapped in the gums and varnishes in the tank.
 When K100 dissolves those gums and varnishes those hard particles like dirt and rust are released into the fuel system.

-In either case, fuel filter changes are necessary to remove the debris K100 has cleaned out of the system.
-Continuous use of K100 will eliminate this necessity because the treatment keeps the fuel systems clean and free of gums and varnishes, and eliminates water to prevent new microbe growth.
+Fuel filter changes are necessary to remove the debris K100 has cleaned out of the system.
+Continuous use of K100 will eliminate this necessity because the treatment keeps the fuel systems clean and free of gums and varnishes.

 Why Would I Use K100 in Hot Weather?